funded by

 "Apply" saves the changes, but keeps the dialog opened.

-"Cancel" closes the dialog while discarding the changes since saving
+"Cancel" closes the dialog while discarding the changes since saving them last.

 "OK" saves the changes and closes the dialog.